Businesswoman At Cafe Making A Phone Call

 1. Buyer Provides Earnest Money Deposit

 Your escrow agent will then deposit the earnest money into the escrow account.
 As the third party, they have additional responsibilities, including safekeeping documents, funds and any keys.
-Once the parties fulfill the agreement, the escrow agent disperses the funds and guides the signing and filing of transactional documents.

-2. Approve The Seller’s Disclosures
+2. Buyer Approves The Seller’s Disclosures

 The Seller’s Disclosure, or the Property Disclosure, is a legal document filled out by the seller.
-It details the conditions of the property they’re selling and any defects or previous events that occurred there that the buyer should know about.
+It details the conditions of the property they’re selling and any defects or previous events that the buyer should know about.
 This also includes any major problems the listing or seller’s agent noted.

-4. Review All Escrow Documents
+4. Buyer And Seller Review All Escrow Documents

 It’s always recommended that the parties look over these documents with the help of a real estate attorney or experienced real estate agent.
 Note that a real estate attorney is required by law to be present at closing in 22 states.